Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{N}{ode} classification~\cite{social2011-BhagatCM11} is a central task in network analysis.
+\IEEEPARstart{N}{ode} classification~\cite{social2011-BhagatCM11} is a central task in graph (or network$\footnote{\textcolor{black}{In this paper, the terms graph and network are used interchangeably to denote graph-structured data.}}$) analysis.
 It is an important building block of numerous real-world applications, such as product recommendation in e-commerce websites, advertisement distribution in social networks, and protein function identification for disease diagnosis.
 Many research efforts have been made to develop reliable and efficient methods for node classification in networked data.

 In the era of big data, massive amount of raw data in information networks is produced everyday.
 However, labeled data is significantly expensive and slow to acquire due to the high cost and long time of human annotations, making it difficult to train a well-generalized classifier~\cite{corr-abs-1808-04572}.
-Moreover, in some newly-formed networks such as a protein-protein interaction network constructed by some researchers, there may be no labels at all.
-Hence, it would be impossible to classify the nodes with only the information of this network.
+Moreover, in some newly-formed networks, there may be no labels at all.
+It would be impossible to classify nodes with only the information of the network itself.
 To tackle these issues, a promising approach is to utilize class information from other similar or related networks to assist in classification, i.e., transfer learning on networked data~\cite{ICDM-FangYZ13,arxiv-shen-cdne}.
+For example, given a newly formed social network that is short of labels, to classify the users into different groups based on their interests, there is a need to utilize the abundant class information in some well-developed social networks.
+Moreover, in a newly collected protein-protein interaction network, to classify the proteins into different function categories, it would be beneficial to leverage the class information in a well-established protein database.
+Similarly, the class information in an early citation database can also be transferred to assign research topics for a newly constructed citation network.

 In this paper, we consider a cross-network node classification problem that aims to leverage a partially labeled source attributed network to facilitate node classification in another completely unlabeled or partially labeled target attributed network (Figure~\ref{problem_illustration}).
 The challenges lie in several aspects.
 First, there may be a significant domain divergence between the source and target networks and they may not have many attributes in common.
 Second, there are no cross-network edges to propagate knowledge from the source network to the target network.
 Third, only a small portion of nodes in the source network are labeled.